-The current Porsche Cayenne is approaching the end of its life cycle, as a successor now been spotted on multiple occasions testing in prototype form.
-The new SUV’s exterior is disguised but we can already make out the general shape of the third-generation model, which appears to have a sleeker look dominated by a longer, flatter roof.
+The current Porsche Cayenne is approaching the end of its life cycle, as a successor has been spotted on multiple occasions testing in prototype form.
+The exterior is still partially disguised but we can make out most of the details of the third-generation model which appears to have a sleeker look dominated by a longer, flatter roof.

 The benefits of the platform are lighter weight and improved rigidity, brought about by a combination of high-strength steel, aluminum and even some carbon fiber in the mix.
 We’re expecting the new Cayenne to weigh as much as 220 pounds less than the current model, which in base trim still weighs in at almost 4,500 lb.

-As for styling, Porsche’s Panamera Sport Turismo concept from 2012 plus the smaller Macan SUV point the way.
+As for styling, Porsche’s second-generation Panamera plus the smaller Macan SUV point the way.
 Look for the new Cayenne to adopt the Macan’s clamshell hood and wraparound tail-lights.
-The Panamera Sport Turismo concept’s C-shaped fender vent and front air intakes are also expected to feature in the design.
+The Panamera's front air intakes are also expected to feature in the design.

 Powertrains are expected to mostly mirror the lineup in the current Cayenne.
 V-6 engines will feature in base and mid-range Cayenne S models.
 A plug-in hybrid setup will be used for a new Cayenne E-Hybrid (instead of the current Cayenne S E-Hybrid), and a twin-turbocharged V-8 for the Cayenne Turbo.
 A high-performance plug-in hybrid setup will also feature in a new Cayenne Turbo S E-Hybrid, just like in the Panamera range.
 Given the VW Group’s diesel emissions scandal, don't expect a replacement for the current Cayenne Diesel in the United States.
 One should be offered overseas, though.